golemfactory/gMorph/README.md

 `gMorph` is written entirely in Rust and is meant to be easily cross-compiled to WebAssembly for use in [gWasm].

+[gWasm]: https://docs.golem.network/#/Products/Brass-Beta/gWASM
+[here]: https://github.com/golemfactory/gmorph/issues

+## Disclaimer

 `gMorph` is very much experimental in nature so things are expected to break unexpectedly.
+Also, please note that we make no claims about security of the encryption scheme.
+This work is provided as the Proof of Concept for FHE on gWASM, basically for demonstration purposes.
 If you find a bug, please file a bug report [here].

-[gWasm]: https://docs.golem.network/#/Products/Brass-Beta/gWASM
-[here]: https://github.com/golemfactory/gmorph/issues

 ## Example usage: